JJohnyy/rent-calculator/readme.md

 ![result button](assets/wireframes/newcalcbutton.png).

+because of contrast issues with, answer button was changed to the version seen below

 ![result button](assets/wireframes/answerBtn3rd.png).

 this area shows result, estimated rent, when page loads, shows nothing, styled with only font size border and border-radius of 1em.
 The aim was to create area with empty field.